-For this mechanism, more than 1 resubmission is permitted.
+Two resubmissions are permitted.
 An application is considered a resubmission if the proposed project is the same project as presented in the original submission.
-A change in the identity of the PD for a project, or a change of title for a project that was previously submitted to CPRIT does not constitute a new application; the application would be considered a resubmission.
+A change in the identity of the PD for a project or a change of title for a project that was previously submitted to CPRIT does not constitute a new application; the application would be considered a resubmission.